cruffinoni/OOP_arcade_2019/README.md

 ```bash
 doxygen DocFileDoxygen;
 ```
-- When it's done, naviguate to the `html` folder and open the file `index.html`.
+- When it's done, navigate to the `html` folder and open the file `index.html`.
 - Done, you have the whole documentation.

 ##### PDF version: